hippietilley/clickclack/keyboard101.md

 ### Case
 This part encloses the bottom and sides of the keyboard to protect the PCB from dust and such.

+### Firmware
+Every keyboard needs firmware.
+If you built your own keyboard, this is often QMK firmware.
+QMK is opensource and *very* well documented.

 ## Links
 - keyboard.university
 - input.club